-Many European NHRIs are designated to promote, protect and monitor the implementation of the UN Convention on the Rights of Persons with Disabilities (CRPD).
-When establishing such mechanisms, States parties must take into account the UN Paris Principles.
+Many European NHRIs have a mandate to promote, protect and monitor the implementation of the UN Convention on the Rights of Persons with Disabilities (CRPD).
+When establishing such mechanisms, state parties must take into account the UN Paris Principles.

 - raising awareness and conducting research on the implementation of the rights of persons with disabilities, and reporting to regional and international bodies on the national implementation of the UN CRPD;

 Cooperation and engagement with the European Union